colbee1/jobq/README.md

 # jobq

-!!
-Early development - work in progress - only for comments !!
+jobq is a simple golang library to handle jobs/tasks/things asynchronously without external dependencies.

-jobq is a simple embeddable golang package to handle jobs/tasks/things asynchronously without external dependencies.
+You can build your own level of service by using volatil (memory) or durable (persistent) backend for storing jobs and topics.

 ## Features